isjeffcom/CUBE.gl-doc/docs/guide.md

 ## Object positioning

+Position in CUBE.gl based on `CUBE.Coordinate` class.
+The `CUBE.Coordinate` contain 2 type of coordinates: 'gps' and 'world'.

+- gps: {latitude, longitude, altitude} WGS84 EPSG4326 (used in GPS) coordinate, altitude is optional
+- world: {x,y,z} 3d world coordinate.
+The center is 0,0,0.

+At current version, the altitude can not been converted by a real altitude value, it will directly passed to world.y value.

 If you want to position an object by wgs84 coordinate (with latitude and longitude), you can do:

 ```javascript